REBELinBLUE/kube-guide/3-tutorial.md

 * `kubernetes.io/service-account-token` - Created by Kubernetes to hold the token for *ServiceAccounts*
 * `kubernetes.io/tls` - Used to store certificates and their keys
-* `kubernetes.io/dockerconfigjson` - Used to store docker credentials for autheticating with registries (you may see this as `kubernetes.io/dockercfg` also).
+* `kubernetes.io/dockerconfigjson` - Used to store Docker credentials for authenticating with registries (you may see this as `kubernetes.io/dockercfg` also).

 #### TLS Secret